learnwell/learnwell.github.io/_posts/2020-12-31-inline-notes-on-webpages.md

 Today that fire was rekindled while learning anatomy on KenHub.

-Polar had a nice feature where its plugin only clipped the highlighted text from the webpage into the polar repository but
+[Polar](https://getpolarized.io/) had a nice feature where its [chrome extension](https://getpolarized.io/chrome-extension/) only clipped the highlighted text from the webpage into the polar repository but
-1. this was not inline, and
+1. this was not **inline**, and
-2. it was not possible to merge two clippings
+2. clippings from the same page were **not bundled** together as one source, inside polar.
+They became

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwMzczMTMwODhdfQ==
+eyJoaXN0b3J5IjpbNDcyMjUyOTU4XX0=
 -->